YeaSoft/alix/alix-rescue/README.md

 Motivation
 ----------

-Since appliances based on [PC-Engines](http://pcengines.ch) Alix Boards are equipped only with a serial interface and boot only from the internal disc or via PXE, it may be useful to have a live rescue operating system at hand that boots either from a local volume or from PXE in order to have a robust and reliable fallback solution in case of failure of the main operating system as well as at installation time.
+Since appliances based on [PC-Engines Alix Boards](http://pcengines.ch) are only equipped with a serial interface and boot only from the internal disc or via PXE, it may be useful to have a live rescue operating system at hand that boots either from a local volume or from PXE in order to have a robust and reliable fallback solution in case of failure of the main operating system as well as at installation time.

 __alix-rescue__ satifies these requirements.
-It is simple to deploy on PXE as wellas on a local CF-Card and comes with all needed features for installing a new system or troubleshooting the existing system.
+It is simple to deploy both on PXE and on a local CF-Card and comes with all needed features for installing a new system or troubleshooting the existing system.

 Features